opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 ### TLS client authentication

-To use TLS client authentication, configure the PEM certificate and private key the Security plugin should send for TLS client authentication (or its content):
+To use TLS client authentication, configure the PEM certificate and private key the security plugin should send for TLS client authentication (or its content):

 ```yml
 config: